themichaelmort/style_transfer/README.md

 <ul>
   <li>Models - Style transfer uses two models, one for content and one for style.
 In this project, both models were pretrained VGG-16 model from <a href="https://arxiv.org/abs/1409.1556">"Very Deep Convolutional Networks for Large-Scale Image Recognition"</a></li> as implemented and stored in PyTorch.
 The models were set in inference mode.
   <li>Optimizer - Adam, as implemented in PyTorch</li>
   <li>Loss function - The loss function consists of two parts: 1.)
-Content loss - which tries to minize the difference between the generated image and the original image (thus encouraging the algorithm to preserve the content), and 2.)
+Content loss - which tries to minimize the difference between the generated image and the original image (thus encouraging the algorithm to preserve the content), and 2.)
 Style loss - which tries to minimize the difference between the style of the generated image and the style of the style image.
 These two loss values are weighted against each other.
 See <a href="https://arxiv.org/pdf/1508.06576.pdf">Gatys et al.</a> for more details.</li>
     <ul>
-      <li>Note: The script style_transfer.py was drafted in Google colab.
+      <li>Note: The script style_transfer.py was drafted in Google Colab.
 If it is deployed elsewhere an different image loading API may be necessary to load content and style images.</li>
     </ul>
 </ul>